 Mark Donald Mwesiga

-Country Director, Palliative Care Association of Uganda
+Executive Director, Palliative Care Association of Uganda

-Mark Donald Mwesiga is currently the Country Director at The Palliative Care Association of Uganda (PCAU).
+Mark Donald Mwesiga is currently the Executive Director at The Palliative Care Association of Uganda (PCAU).
 Before being appoint appointed CEO at PCAU, he was Head of Programs at the same organization for five years.
 His current role involves working with multiple partner organizations, donors, and individuals to strengthen the national health care systems.

 The association he leads is composed of 24 hospice and palliative care organizations and over 1200 individuals.
 Mwesiga holds a Master of Management (MMS) from Uganda Management Institute (UMI), a Post Graduate Diploma in Human Resources Management from UMI, and a Degree in Social Sciences from Makerere University.
 He is finalizing a Master of Public Health (MPH) at Uganda Martyrs University.
 He has attained various short course qualifications in Project Planning and Management, Drug Policy, Diplomacy, and Public Health from The Graduate Institute in Geneva – Switzerland.